mediabrix/mediabrix-ios-sdk/README.md

 ````
 [[MediaBrix sharedInstance]showAdWithIdentifier:@"Zone_Name" fromViewController:self reloadWhenFinish:NO];
 //self refers to the UIViewController that is implementing the SDK.
-// if you do not have a reference to the UIViewController you can pass null.
+// if you do not have a reference to the UIViewController you can pass nil.
 ````

 ###SDK Delegate Methods